yhlong0/IntellectCapital/Notes/2022/financialShenanigans.md

 12. Know key metrics for your company, bottles sell for coke, car sales for automaker, GMV for e-commerce, subscribers count for cable company and etc.
 13. Bad company will try to dress up their results by routinely adjusting their definition of key metrics(e.g. Same store sales)
 14. Churn: the level of cancellations for cable/internet company.
+15. Beginning backlog + net bookings - revenue = ending backlog
+16. For capital-intensive business, EBITDA is often a misleading measure of performance and profitability because all the major capital costs run through the income statement as depreciation and they are excluded from EBITDA.
+17. Techniques to Distort Balance Sheet Metrics to Avoid Showing Deterioration
+    - Distorting accounts receivable metrics to hide revenue problems
+    - Distorting inventory metrics to hide profitability problems
+    - Distorting financial asset metrics to hide impairment problems
+    - Distorting debt metrics to hide liquidity problems
+18. Whenever you spot a CFFO boost from the sale of receivables, also realize that by definition, the company's DSO will have been lowered as well.
+19. As an investor, you should cringe when you see a company having a public disagreement with its auditor, particularly on a shady transaction of significant magnitude.
+20. Three Acquisition Accounting Shenanigans
+    - Artificially boosting revenue and earnings
+    - Inflating reported cash flow
+    - Manipulating key metrics
+21. Acquisition Accounting Techniques to Artificially Boost Revenue and Earnings
+    - Inflating profits through tricks at a target company before a deal closes
+    - Inflating profits by hiding losses at deal closing
+    - Creating dubious new revenue streams after closing
+    - Inflating profits by releasing suspicious reserves either before or just after closing
+22. For company is acquired, the parent company might want child to pay bill down ASAP or prepay more than they should.
+Hold revenue not report or deposit.
+This way parent company can report more revenue after merge.
+23. Free cash flow after acquisitions is a userful measure of cash flow when analyzing serial acquirers.
+24. If the non-GAAP metric continually produced A+ results and the GAAP-based equivalent produced D- results, investors should reject the non-GAAP metric.
+25. When a company is in the process of correcting past accounting errors, smart investors will stay away until they have the chance to analyze the company's true performance.
+There is a good chance that the corrected numbers and underlying business performance will be worse than expected.
+26.